 Important Safety Information

 Patients who are pregnant or are allergic to cellulose, citric acid, sodium stearyl fumarate, gelatin, or titanium dioxide should not take Plenity.

 To avoid impact on the absorption of medications:

 - For all medications that should be taken with food, take them after starting a meal.

-- For all medications that should be taken without food (on an empty stomach), continue taking on an empty stomach or as recommended by your physician.
+- For all medications that should be taken without food (on an empty stomach), continue taking on an empty stomach or as recommended by your physician or nurse practitioner.